ICD-10 Code for Knee Pain: M25.561, M25.562 + Bilateral (2026)

 Posted Date: Jun 02, 2026

 The ICD-10-CM code for knee pain is M25.561 for the right knee, M25.562 for the left knee, and M25.569 for an unspecified knee.
-M25.56 is the non-billable parent code, so coders select a laterality-specific child code on every claim.
+M25.56 is the non-billable parent code, so coders pick a laterality-specific child code on every claim.

 What Is the ICD-10 Code for Knee Pain?

-Knee pain falls under M25.56 (Pain in knee) in the ICD-10-CM musculoskeletal chapter, with three billable child codes: M25.561 for the right knee, M25.562 for the left knee, and M25.569 for an unspecified knee.
+Knee pain falls under M25.56 (pain in knee) in the ICD-10-CM musculoskeletal chapter, with three billable child codes: M25.561 for the right knee, M25.562 for the left knee, and M25.569 for an unspecified knee.
 Bilateral knee pain requires both M25.561 and M25.562.

 • M25.561: Pain in right knee.
 Use when the record documents right-sided knee pain and no underlying diagnosis is confirmed.